psliwa/PHPPdf/README.markdown

 * font-size - file size in points, there are no any unit
 * font-style - allowed values: normal, bold, italic, bold-italic
 * color - text color.
 HTML/CSS style values are supported
-* splittable - if true, element is able to be splitted in several pages.
+* breakable - if true, element is able to be broken in several pages.
 Default value for most tags is true..
 * float - works similar but not the same as in HTML/CSS.
 Allowed values: left|none|right, default none
 * line-height - works similar as in HTML/CSS.
 Default value: 1.2*font-size
 * text-align - works as same as in HTML/CSS.
 Allowed values: left|center|right|justify, default left.